Bob Ferguson (musician): Nashville record producer

 The success of his song "On the Wings of a Dove" enabled Ferguson to turn full-time to music.
 He became a senior producer with RCA Victor, where he helped create the Nashville Sound of the 1950s and 1960s.
 He served as executive assistant to Chet Atkins until his retirement.
 While there, he produced records, many in RCA Studio A. He particularly worked with producing the acts of Porter Wagoner, Dolly Parton, (from 1967 - 75 he produced nearly all of Wagoner and Parton's duet albums, as well as all of their respective solo releases during that time) and Connie Smith.
 He also produced records by Floyd Cramer, Danny Davis, The Browns, Helen Cornelius, Lester Flatt, Homer and Jethro, Charlie Pride and many others.
 With Atkins, he played a major role in the development of what was to become known as the Nashville Sound and elevated Nashville as the country music capital of the world.
 He also played a major role in developing the Country Music Association.
 His first successful single was with The Avons.

 Ferguson developed a comedy role as "Grandpappy Eli Possumtrot", a name which he took from a crossroad community near his childhood home in the Ozarks.
 In that role, he recorded his own song, "Eli's Blue", a lament about a man who accidentally shot his dog.

 Ferguson wrote several other songs, including the million seller, "Carroll County Accident", first recorded by Porter Wagoner.
 In 1969 it received a Country Music Award for the "Song of the Year".
 In the 1960s Ferguson also wrote "Natividad", a Christmas song, and "Choctaw Saturday Night", a tribute to Choctaw Native Americans.

 The country song "Carroll County Accident" was written when Ferguson passed through Carroll County when driving from Nashville to a concert for the Choctaw Indians in Philadelphia, Miss., according to an interview Ferguson granted with Steve Eng for the Wagoner biography A Satisfied Mind.
 He recounted that he passed a sign for Carroll County in Tennessee, which inspired the song's title, and when he saw a sign for Carroll County in Mississippi the song was a finished work.
 Wagoner took the song to No. 2 on the Billboard country singles chart (No. 92 pop) and No. 1 on the Cash Box country singles chart.
 The tune was also recorded by Wagoner's longtime duet partner Dolly Parton.

 Writer

-Bob Ferguson and Dolly Parton at RCA Records, signing her initial recording contract for RCA, 1967.
+Ferguson and Dolly Parton at RCA Records, signing her initial recording contract for RCA, 1967.

 With Jesse Burt as co-author, Ferguson wrote two books: So You Want to be in Music and Southeastern Indians: Then and Now.

 So You Want to be in Music is a book about the music industry for aspiring songwriting and recording professionals.
 Southeastern Indians: Then and Now is a general-interest book about Native Americans of the Deep South, covering the Choctaw, Cherokee, Creek, Chickasaw, and Seminole tribes.